hoorvat/vipcoatDCAT/README.md

     dcat:isVersionOf vipcoat:resource/resourceName;  # this connects it to the base resource dcat:previousVersion vipcoat:resource/baseResource-v1;  # this points to the previous version
 ```

+## Using checksum when creating a new version

+We can utilize checksum of a resource's distribution to check if a file that is being uploaded a new file.
+If the checksum of the new file is the same as the one in the graph we should not allow a new version to be created.

+To take this to a new level we can always before creating check if a distribution exists with the same checksum.
+No need to clutter the database with same files.

+## Traversing the graph with versions

+From every resource we can check what is its dcat:isVersionOf pointing to.
+The base resource in subject will return nothing.
+All the version resources will point to the base resource.
+With SELECT DISTINCT in sparql query this will return a single, base, resource.
+From the base we can easily fetch the latest version for the query search, or all versions for the resource page where versioning is shown.